 8.)
 Orcas have also been known to hunt great white sharks for their livers!

 9.)
 Orca gestation is 13 to 16 months.
-A calf is born in autumn weighing almost 400 pounds and measuring up to seven feet in length.
+A calf is born in autumn weighing almost 400 lbs. and measuring up to seven feet in length.

 12.)
 Orcas are found in oceans worldwide.
 They are most abundant in the Arctic and Antarctic and in areas of cold-water upwelling.